robertmaxwilliams/max-website/blog/2021-2-18-Thesis-Spring-Week-6.md

 Now I wish I was doing this on ISC.
 I could totally write a thesis about that.
 But alas, indecision and regret are both fatal so instead I'll dream about that as being my PhD thesis someday.
-I can do 150 pages worth of research about indefinitely scalable computing, escpecially with the hardware to scale it up, an electrical engineer to make hardware work, and an undergraduate assistant to pair program with.
+I can do 150 pages worth of research about indefinitely scalable computing, especially with the hardware to scale it up, an electrical engineer to make hardware work, and an undergraduate assistant to pair program with.
 But alas, that's a far off dream and right now it's just a distraction from the stress of my current, real thesis.